PauVal99/Overcooked/README.md

 ## Modify

 All source code and assets are in the [src](src) folder.
-The game is made with Unity 2020.3.3f1 [Unity](https://unity.com/).
+The game is made with [Unity](https://unity.com/) 2020.3.3f1.
 To modify it open src folder as project in the framework.

 ## Documentation